Skip to Content

 edge of the curve.

-In severe curves, misshapen ribs may reduce the
+In severe curves, problems with the shape of the rib cage may reduce the

 blood through the compressed lung tissue.
 Over time, this can lead to